ole-klokkhammer/cloud/linole/apps/homeassistant/README.md

 * CREATE DATABASE homeassistant;
 * CREATE USER homeassistant WITH PASSWORD 'xxxx';
 * GRANT ALL ON DATABASE homeassistant TO homeassistant;
+* GRANT ALL PRIVILEGES  ON SCHEMA public TO homeassistant;

 # Apply kube
 * kubectl create -f ./deployment.yaml